sdmg15/Best-websites-a-programmer-should-visit/README.md

 # Best-websites-a-programmer-should-visit
 Some useful websites for programmers.

-When learning CS there are some useful sites you must know to get always informed in order to do your technologie eve and learn new things.
-Here is a non exhaustive list of some sites you should visit, this list will get updated as soon as i can get another link, but you can also contribute by adding those you know :wink:
+When learning CS there are some useful sites you must know to get always informed in order to do your technologies eve and learn new things.
+Here is a non exhaustive list of some sites you should visit, this list will get updated as soon as I can get another link, but you can also contribute by adding those you know :wink:

 # When you get stuck
   * [Stack Overflow](http://stackoverflow.com/) : subscribe to their weekly newsletter and any other topic which you find interesting
   * [Quora](https://www.quora.com/) : A place to share knowledge and better understand the world:

 # News
    * [Hacker News](https://news.ycombinator.com/) : subscribe to their mailing list and get the top news directly to your inbox.